As a business owner or website manager for a business, you may be wondering what WordPress can do for you and why you should consider using it.

 10. Because WordPress is such a popular platform, it cooperates with almost every server.

 You can shop around to find the perfect hosting partner for you.
-Plus, if you need to switch hosting providers sometime in the future, the process tends to be easier with a WordPress site than with websites on other platforms.
+Plus, if you need to switch hosting providers in the future, the process tends to be easier with a WordPress site than with other platforms.

 We recommend WordPress to our clients for these reasons and more.
 It’s a platform that makes day-to-day management easy, remains a cost-effective solution, and offers endless opportunities for growth.